 1) if the identity of the sender of the received HTTP PUT request is not authorized to update group information, shall respond with a HTTP 403 (Forbidden) response to the HTTP PUT request and skip rest of the steps;

 b) shall support handling an HTTP PUT request from a SGM-C according to procedures specified in IETF RFC 4825 [3] "PUT Handling".

+Upon successful modification of the group, the SGM-S shall notify all group members about the group modification by following the procedure specified in clause 6.2.8.2.2.2.